Heyuan9/Heyuan9.github.io/_pages/about.md

 Teaching Assistant in CPSC 477/577 Natural Language Processing, Yale University, Jan/2024 - May/2024

-## Miscellaneous
+## Beyond Research
-I love to help people take photos, and my aesthetic composition always gives them happiness and touching feelings during traveling and daily life.
+I love taking photos for other people, whether we're traveling or just going about an ordinary day.
+Finding the right frame is my small way of handing someone a moment they'll want to hold on to.

-My parents raised a dog during my undergraduate time.
-She is 5 years old now and has a similar personality to mine when I was a kid... 🤨
+My parents adopted a dog while I was in college.
+She is 8 years old now and shares a personality with my younger self... 🤨 (My parents adopted another dog when I moved abroad for a graduate degree.
+He has no similar personality with me.)

-My favorite book and its adapted musical is Les Misérables by Victor Hugo.
+My favorite book is Les Misérables by Victor Hugo, and my favorite musicals are its musical adaptation and Maybe Happy Ending.